mattkcole/mattkcole.github.io/aboutme.md

 subtitle: Or - why you'd like to say hi.
 ---

-howdy,
+Howdy,

-I'm Matt Cole, currently a biostatistics masters student at the Johns Hopkins School of Public Health in the biostatistics department.
+I'm Matt Cole, currently a masters student at the [Johns Hopkins School of Public Health](https://www.jhsph.edu/) in the [biostats](http://www.jhsph.edu/departments/biostatistics/) department.

-Please, click a while.
+Please, click around a while.